HaotingShen/banking-cli-app/README.md

 5. An account should be able to withdraw
 6. A Database should be able to get and set user data
 7. A Database should be able to get and set transaction history
-8. An account should be able to issue a charge to itself (e.g. a service fee) or to another user (e.g. a merchant charging a customer)
+8. An account should be able to issue a charge to another user (e.g. a merchant charging a customer)
 9. An account should be able to request their statement

-# What user stories were complete this iteration?
+# What user stories were completed this iteration?
 1. Users should be saved persistently across sessions
 2. Transactions should be saved persistently across sessions
-3. A user should have a unique ID
+3. A user should have a unique account number
 4. A user should be able to reset (or recover) password
 5. A user should be able to transfer money to another user
 6. A banking app should validate user inputs
 7. A user should be allowed to change username
-8. A charge issues should increase issuer's balance by that amount
+8. A charge issue should increase the issuer's balance by that amount

 # What user stories do you intend to complete next iteration?
 1. A user account can be freezed